enthought/mayavi/docs/source/application.rst

           A module that allows the user to make contours of input point data.

+   Labels
+          Allows a user to label the current dataset or the current actor of the active module.

    OrientationAxes
           Creates a small axes on the side that indicates the position of the co-ordinate axes and thereby marks the